All Episodes

 I mean, he certainly has pointed in that direction.

-in this case since it's uh Hillary uh and trying to explain their Hillary loss they're they're trying to continue to make the excuse that it was some nefarious foreign government and nefarious motives for Trump to explain the otherwise in their minds unexplainable.
+But in this case, since it's Hillary and trying to explain their Hillary loss, they're trying to continue to make the excuse that it was some nefarious foreign government and nefarious motives for Trump to explain the otherwise, in their minds, unexplainable.

-I mean the evidence just keeps coming out more and more that Seth Rich was the leaker and instead of Congress spending in all these intelligence agencies spending hours and hours and hours trying to find just one link between Russia and Trump why isn't Congress interviewing Julian Assange?
+And instead of Congress spending and all these intelligence agencies spending hours and hours and hours trying to find just one link between Russia and Trump, why isn't Congress interviewing Julian Assange?

-Why isn't aren't the investigative agencies you know getting to the bottom of this?
+Why aren't the investigative agencies getting to the bottom of this?

 The evidence just never stops.